arcticoder/unified-lqg/README.md

 - **Scope**: Code and examples are provided for research and reproducibility of model-derived results.
 Numerical experiments use specific solvers, boundary conditions, and parameter sweeps.
 They are not a substitute for experimental validation.
 - **Validation**: Basic constraint and regression tests accompany example runs; where available, benchmark scripts and raw output are under `docs/benchmarks.md` or the `docs/results/` folder.
 Larger verification and validation (V&V) efforts are out of scope for this repository and should be coordinated with domain experts.
 - **Uncertainty Quantification (UQ)**: Reported numeric factors should be interpreted with UQ in mind.
 See `docs/UQ-notes.md` for performed sensitivity checks and recommended steps for further analysis.
 - **Reproducibility**: To reproduce reported numbers, follow the instructions in `docs/benchmarks.md`.
-The scripts list the exact environment, inputs, and random seeds used for the reported runs.
+The scripts list the approximate environment, inputs, and random seeds used for the reported runs.
 - **Safety & Export Considerations**: If content is used in public communications, consider legal, export-control, and safety review procedures before asserting deployable capability.